MarinhoLab/sas_ur_control_template/README.md

 # SAS UR Control Template

 > [!TIP]
+> Repository for this template: https://github.com/MarinhoLab/sas_ur_control_template
-> More information about the SmartArmStack is available in https://smartarmstack.github.io/.
+> More information about SmartArmStack is available in https://smartarmstack.github.io/.

 This is a control template for [Universal Robots](https://www.universal-robots.com) robotic manipulators.
 It relies on [`sas_robot_driver_ur`](https://github.com/MarinhoLab/sas_robot_driver_ur) to communicate with the robot via [URCL](https://github.com/UniversalRobots/Universal_Robots_Client_Library).